dmak78/creative-tech-resources/360/README.md

 ### Cinemagraphs
 ![Cinemagraph 1](images/graph1.gif "http://thecreatorsproject.vice.com/blog/break-from-real-life-with-vr-cinemagraphs")
-> Somewhere between the still image and movie exists the *cinemagraph.
-A cinemagraph is a living moment in an otherwise still photograph - Cinemagraphs.com
+> A cinemagraph is a living moment in an otherwise still photograph.
+It exists in the world in between a photograph and video to bring to life the image and make it last forever. - Cinemagraphs.com

 #### Cinemagraphs.com
 ![Cinemagraph 1](images/gif3.gif)